-Nokia Android phones (2017): Everything we know so far
+Nokia Android phones (2017): All we know so far

 Nokia started making portable phones in 1987, and became the best-selling handset brand by 1998.
 But despite strong beginnings, it wasn’t long before Nokia slumped.
 In 2011, after a sales slump caused by competition from Android and the iPhone, Nokia signed its own death warrant by agreeing a pact with Microsoft to ship all its phones on the ailing Windows Phone OS.
 Nokia eventually stopped making phones in 2014, selling its mobile business to Microsoft and switching focus to mobile network equipment.

 Microsoft sold phones under Nokia’s Lumia brand for a while, but that’s basically been killed off now – cue the new Surface Phone, expected 2017.
-Microsoft’s ownership of the Nokia brand license eventually expired this year, and that’s why we’re now about to see new Nokia handsets – stay tuned.
+Microsoft’s ownership of the Nokia brand license eventually expired this year, and Finnish firm HMD Global took over the rights.

+Now, the company has launched its first Nokia handset in China, the Nokia 6.
+It's set to go on sale in the country in early 2017, but there's no word on whether we'll see the phone in other markets just yet.

+But there's more to come in terms of Nokia handsets from HMD Global.
 Unfortunately, it’s still early days, so many of the actual hardware details are a mystery.
 Here’s what we know so far.

 Latest Nokia Android phones news

-Note: (Update: 9 January 2016): HMD has launched its first Nokia-branded handset.
-Unfortunately, it won't be available outside of China, at least for the time being.
-But there's more to come.
-Read on to find out more.